Seigneurial system of New France: Final steps (1936–1970)

 It was contemplated that the manorial lords would receive their commutation payments by 11 November 1936, in consideration of the capital represented by the feu-duties to be collected.
-However, the work of the SNRRS was briefly on hiatus from 1936–1940 during the government of the Union Nationale.
+However, the work of the SNRRS was briefly on hiatus from 1936 to 1940 during the government of the Union Nationale.
 It was resumed by the new provincial Liberal government in 1940, after which the final feu-duties were paid in November 1940.

 Compared to the situation of the short cadastre (survey) of 1854, it was determined that annuities owed amount to no more than 25% of the original amount owed by the villein socagers overall.
-Some had not been paid since the 19th Century.
+Some had not been paid since the 19th century.
 To rectify the situation for once and all, the SNRRS issued an edict dated 15 September 1940 stating that whatever was due no later than 11 November of that year was to be paid directly to the manorial lord as before.
 Any amount owing after that date would be paid to the municipality.

 The amounts paid to the various municipalities were unequal as they did not directly correspond with the boundaries of the former manors.
 Many municipalities allowed a lump sum payment of the amount owing, rather than impose a small annual tax over the 41 years as permitted.
 The final installment paid to the SNRRS by the municipalities was made eleven years earlier than planned, on 11 November 1970 instead of 11 November 1981, due to an apparently effective management of the system.

 Historical evidence

-Remnants of the manorial system can be seen today in maps and satellite imagery of Quebec, with the characteristic "long lot" land system still forming the basic shape of current farm fields and clearings, as well as being reflected in the historic county boundaries along the St. Lawrence River.
+Remnants of the manorial system can be seen today in maps and satellite imagery of Quebec, with the characteristic "long lot" or "river lot" land system still forming the basic shape of current farm fields and clearings, as well as being reflected in the historic county boundaries along the St. Lawrence River.
 This form of land use can also be seen in images of Louisiana, which also was founded as a French colony with somewhat similar agricultural patterns.
 Also, this form of land use can be seen along the Red River in southern Manitoba and along certain portions of the South Saskatchewan River in Saskatchewan near Batoche, where significant Metis and French-Canadian settlement occurred.
 It was also the pattern in the Illinois Country developed by the French east of the Mississippi River, as in Prairie du Rocher, Illinois.
-This system is also visible in the streets of Detroit, Michigan.
-The earliest streets were named after the owners of each farm, such as Livernois being named after the Livernois Family ribbon farm.